najar1412/flatlandsio/flatlandsio/posts/https-using-letsencrypt-with-nginx-flask-on-ubuntu.md

-### Introduction

 This guide is originally from [Miguel Grinberg](https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https) and [Digitalocean](http://https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04).
 Full credit goes to them, this is just a condensed version for my reference.

+### Introduction

+Using [letsencrypt](https://letsencrypt.org/) to get and validate ssl certificates on ubuntu.

 ### Using Let's Encrypt for free SSL Certs